Skip to main content

 in disease activity will be assessed.

 ABBV-453 is an investigational drug being developed for the treatment of R/R MM.
-This study
+Part 1 will

-will include a dose escalation phase to determine the best dose of ABBV-453.
-Approximately 21
+be a monotherapy dose escalation phase to determine the best dose of ABBV-453.
+In Part 2,

-adult participants with R/R MM will be enrolled in the study in approximately 12 sites
+participants in Part 2 with R/R MM will be enrolled in the study in approximately 70 sites

 worldwide.

-Participants will receive oral ABBV-453 tablets once daily (QD) in 28-day cycles.
+oral dexamethasone tablets once weekly, in 28-day cycles.

 There may be higher treatment burden for participants in this trial compared to their